Bells & Motley Consort

-In each week-long arts camp session we learn the story and its background, and according to program, make costumes, masks, props, and sing and more.
-Each session concludes with a Friday afternoon performance of dramatic storytelling, music, and dance.
+In each week-long arts camp session we learn the story and its background, and according to program, make costumes, masks, props, dance, sing and more.
+Session frequently conclude with a Friday performance of dramatic storytelling, music, and dance.
 For Ages: 6-12.

 Popular "Enlighten" Arts Camp themes include -